Celtic Punk or Irish Punk or Paddy Punk or Folk Rock or Rock or Punk or Folk Punk or Folk…yeah that sounds about right!

 Buy The EP

-this band is so amazing they had an award winning documentary made about them last year and the band have allowed it be released so settle down with a cup of tea and a packet of biscuits and watch ‘Twenty Years Of Waiting- The Movie’.
+this band is so amazing they had an award winning documentary made about them that is now out on You Tube so settle down with a cup of tea and a packet of biscuits and watch ‘Twenty Years Of Waiting- The Movie’.